compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/d4_FileFormats.md

 - has the same information as SAM
 - more compressed than BAM, this compression is driven by the reference the sequence data is aligned to
 - lossless or lossy compression (for further information [click here](https://www.uppmax.uu.se/support/user-guides/using-cram-to-compress-bam-files/) )
-- suitable for long-term storage
+- suitable for long-term storage, archival purposes
 - basic structure of a CRAM file is a series of containers, the first of which holds a compressed copy of the SAM header (for further information [click here](https://en.wikipedia.org/wiki/CRAM_(file_format)#File_format) )

 ## VCF (Variant Call Format) [4](https://samtools.github.io/hts-specs/VCFv4.2.pdf) [5](https://compbiozurich.org/UZH-BIO392/course-material/2020/2020-09-18-BIO392-files.pdf)